 Yes, these cultivars are able to be grown and kept under 0.3% THC if monitored, tested, and harvested before they go over the limit.
-We suggest using these if you are an advanced grower that knows what to do with Type III Chemotype cannabis grown compliant within the definition of hemp.
-Some phenotypes may express themselves as non-hemp cultivars and could be grown outside of hemp regulations and treated as medical cannabis.
+Our Network Farmers have found Indica cultivars can be harvested mid-September while Sativa cultivars often go until late September or early October.
+Cannabis plants respond to their environment so we suggest you begin testing all cultivars in August to determine your harvest date.
+Some phenotypes may express themselves as non-hemp cultivars and could be grown outside of hemp regulations and be treated as medical cannabis.
+We suggest using these if you are an advanced grower or farmer who knows what to do with Type III Chemotype cannabis grown compliant within the definition of hemp.

 Are the seeds feminized?